 LaPine Ace HardwareSuccess Story

 La Pine is a small town of approximately 1,600, but with a rural population of over 10,000.
-It sits along interstate Highway 97, high in the Oregon Cascades, and because of its rural location, about 30 miles south of Bend, the region’s largest city, the store is the hub for a large population of local contractors.
+It sits about 30 miles south of Bend, the region’s largest city, making the store the hub for a large population of local contractors and do-it-yourselfers.
 Nearly 40% of the store’s business comes from building and service contractors making its lumberyard and building materials its core.
-The rest comes from area residents who handle most of their own home repairs and remodels.

-Several years after expanding into hardware, John and Steve joined Ace Hardware.
+Several years after expanding into hardware, the previous owners John Pinkney and Steve Dodd, joined Ace Hardware.
 Once they joined Ace, they moved to a point of sale system recommended by the co-op.
 Over the years, that point of sale system became too expensive and too complicated for their employees to manage.

 Running our advertising through the (monitors) works better.
 Instead of printing out all those ads, people can look at the screen and see what’s on sale.
 To me, it’s much more of an advantage.
 It’s the way business is running now.

-Paladin’s integration with all of Ace Hardware’s programs, including EDI, Ace Rewards and Dynamic Promotions simplifies ordering, tracking, inventory management and customer relations.
+Paladin’s integration with all of Ace Hardware’s programs, including EDI, Ace Rewards and Dynamic Promotions, Ace RSC Stock Availability, and the Ace SKU conversion tool simplifies ordering, tracking, inventory management and customer relations.
+Paladin also makes it possible to view images of Ace products directly at the point of sale to improve customer service.

 Cindy appreciates Paladin’s 100% U.S.-based support, which for her is a local phone call to its corporate headquarters in Bend.
 She also likes Paladin’s intuitive interface.